openstack/nova/api-guide/source/server_concepts.rst

    But administrators can perform the actions on the server even though the server is locked.
-By default, only owner or administrator can lock the sever, and administrator can overwrite owner's lock.
+By default, only owner or administrator can lock the sever, and administrator can overwrite owner's lock along with the locked_reason if it is specified.

    Unlock will unlock a server in locked state so additional operations can be performed on the server by non-admin users.